bio-tools/biotoolsDocs/user_guide.rst

 Add content
 -----------
-Every user is welcome to register their own and other resources in *bio.tools*.
-Once your account is created, you can start adding your content by clicking on `add content`_.
+Every user is welcome to add their own and other resources in *bio.tools*.
+Once your account is created, you can start adding your content by clicking on `Menu ...
+Add content`_.

 The registration of an new entry is split in different parts that are described below.

-At every moment, you can check the validity of your information by clicking on Validate and save it by clicking on Save |validate_save|.
+At any moment, you can check the validity of your information by clicking on Validate and save it by clicking on Save |validate_save|.

 ..
 Note::
     Saving the entry makes it directly available online.
-    If you want to save what you have done without publishing it, the only way is to go to the :ref:`json` part and save the .json file locally.
+    If you want to save what you have done without publishing it, the only way currently is to go to the :ref:`json` part and save the .json file locally.

 .. _`add content`: https://bio.tools/register